dotnet/project-system/docs/repo/property-pages/property-conditions.md

 | `has-csharp-lang-version-or-greater`   | 1        | Returns true if this is a C# project and the language level is `latest`, `preview` or above the specified version.       |
 | `has-evaluated-value`                  | 3        | Returns true if property on page `arg0` with name `arg1` has an evaluated value matching `arg2`                          |

-These functions are defined in class `BaseVisibilityConditionEvaluator`.
+These functions are defined in class `BasePropertyConditionEvaluator`.

 #### Functions only available for `DimensionVisibilityCondition`
 These functions are defined in the `DimensionVisibilityConditionEvaluator` class